shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 - Contribute to peptide diversity detected in immunopeptidomics studies

 Understanding how changes in translation behavior influence peptide generation remains an active area of research.

-This project creates a computational framework to explore hypothetical translation abnormalities and investigate their potential consequences.

 ---